kensak/CharRecog/README_en.md

 and inside them you will find PNG image files.

 4. `demo-MNIST.bat` in the root folder will start training the network.
-It loops 200 times, and the recognition rate of both the training and testing set will be calculated every 10 loops.
+It iterates for 200 times, and the recognition rate of both the training and testing set will be calculated every 10 loops.
-After the training, weight of three perceptron layers will be written down as image files.
+After the training, the weights of three perceptron layers will be written down as image files.
 The parameters of the network will be written in `NN_params.bin` and is ready for further prediction tasks.
 For example, the command line
 ```